dynameis/js_playground/readme.md

 # Js playground

-Is a simple javascript playground for javascript practicing
+Js playground is a simple javascript playground for javascript practicing